Manage export logs

 Filter and search for logs

-To find information you need, you can either filter the list of logs or search for a log.
+To find the information that you need, you can either filter the list of logs or search for a log.

 Filter the list of logs